Hydrogen and heat transfer, an inseparable combination

 The process of electrolysis involves immersing two electrodes in water and connecting them to a direct current source.
 Oxygen is produced at the anode while hydrogen is produced at the cathode by splitting water.
 To maintain the process’s efficiency, it is essential to maintain a constant temperature.
 Following electrolysis, the hydrogen and oxygen generated are cooled and the electrolyte is recondensed.
 The waste heat produced during these processes can be utilized in other applications.

 Significant improvements in process efficiency will be essential to make green hydrogen a viable alternative in the coming years.
-Another challenge is the need for almost daily start-up of processes, particularly during periods when sustainable electricity is available.
-However, this often results in residual heat that can be effectively utilized by Kapp, such as for district heating or in other processes.
+Another challenge is the need for almost daily start-up of processes particularly during periods of limited availability of renewable electricity.
+However, this often results in residual heat that we aspire to effectively utilize, such as for district heating or in other processes.
 Safety is also a crucial factor to consider since hydrogen and oxygen flows both entail inherent risks.

 For electrolyte cooling, a Plate & Frame heat exchanger with stainless steel (PEM) or nickel plates (Alkaline) is a perfect fit.
 We also observe developments in which electrolyzers operate at higher pressures, such as in the cooling of KOH in an alkaline electrolysis process, with pressures ranging from 30-50 barg.
 In this case, a Plate & Shell heat exchanger with nickel plates is the optimal choice.
 Our engineers, with their extensive experience in similar projects, are skilled at striking the right balance between CAPEX and OPEX.
 Feel free to ask for references to verify our expertise.Electric heaters can be used during start-up and heating of the medium and serve as frost protection during shutdowns.
 For cooling hydrogen and oxygen streams and recondensing and recovering heat from electrolyte, semi-welded (LWC) plate exchangers or fully welded heat exchangers are a perfect fit.